Ariakim-Taiyo/GeoFs-737-Immersion-SFX/README.md

 **Trim Wheel Noise**; *The trim wheel makes a sound when you adjust the trim*<br>
 **Flaps Extending/Retracting Sound**; *The flaps make a faint whirr when moved.*<br>
 **Dynamic Wingflex**; *The wingflex has been completely rewritten to add ground bounce when you go over a bump, and accurate inertial physics to make them actually boing.*<br>

-**Terms:**<br>
-You are free to use, distribute, or modify the plugin without prior approval.
-You must, however, not earn profit from any distribution of the code.
-You may monetize videos that feature it, however, you must credit me (AriakimTaiyo) at the top of your video description with the following format;<br>

-This video features the plugin "GeoFs 737 Immersion" by AriakimTaiyo, available free at https://github.com/Ariakim-Taiyo/GeoFs-737-Immersion-SFX.<br>

-I am not responsible for any damage caused from tampering or improper use of the code.
-Modify it at your own risk.
-This code contains "commented" portions that are not fully ready for release, however I would like to share their existence in the code; I strongly advise against un-commenting those protions to prevent fatal errors.<br>

-By using this code you agree to these terms.